ctjacobs/orchidokie/README.md

 1. The DOI of the dataset itself, marked as `Self`.
 2. The DOI of the associated publication, marked as `Part of`.

-This is so far only a prototype aimed a highlighting how good metadata practices can help with data discovery.
+This is so far only a prototype aimed at highlighting how good metadata practices can help with data discovery.

 ## Dependencies